Wondering if a design sprint is for you?

 That decision isn’t one that necessarily happens often in a sprint.
 We were in a unique position, as this was the last step of our pre-sprint effort, and we wanted to storyboard as thoroughly as possible before taking our work to the Startup Week session.

 The storyboard consisted of our starting point – a user coming to the Denver Arts & Venues website – with 14 subsequent squares to walk through the user journey.
 As we filled in the board, it transformed from an empty grid to a full blueprint for bringing our ideas to life.
 This was precisely our goal—to equip our team with a plan for prototyping and a solid foundation for Startup Week.

 So, what did we do with all of that information?

-If you’re wondering how to do a design sprint in 2 hours, the answer is you can’t.
+If you’re wondering how to do a design sprint in 2 hours, the answer is that you can’t.
 The process is designed with time in mind to be as efficient as possible, and it requires five 8-hour days.
-Sure, there are versions to shorten it, and steps you can skip depending on your unique challenge.
+Sure, there are approaches you can take to shorten it, and steps you can skip depending on your unique challenge.
 But 2 hours is never going to be enough time to produce fully-formed solutions.

 You can, however, teach how to do a 5-day process with 120 minutes of activities and discussion.

 The session was designed to educate participants on the design sprint methodology by actually doing one, thus contributing ideas and solutions to the sprint goal as a result.
 Our decision to introduce a pre-established goal and skim over the activities in the Understand phase was key to getting participants on-boarded to the sprint problem quickly.
 Then, we dove right in.

 We completed the first three phases of a design sprint with key stakeholders from the city of Denver—Understand, Sketch, and Decide.
 As a result, we produced clearly defined goals, a sprint target, a plethora of ideas, and a storyboard of how it all might work.